daszeal/hi/_projects/perfecting-the-powered-landing.md

 title: Perfecting the Powered Landing
 date: 2026-01-27
 status: active
+description: Developing a simple yet effective solution to performing the suicide burn.
 ---

 Developing a simple yet effective solution to performing the suicide burn (termed *hoverslam* by SpaceX).